Ratatouille (film): Plot

-Remy, a young rat with heightened senses of taste and smell, dreams of becoming a chef like his human idol, the late Auguste Gusteau, but the rest of his colony, including his older brother Émile and his father, the clan leader Django, only eat for sustenance and are wary of humans.
-The rats live in an elderly woman's attic outside Paris, but when the woman discovers the rats, they're forced to evacuate, and Remy is separated from the others.
-Encouraged by an imaginary Gusteau, he explores until he finds himself on the roof of Gusteau's restaurant.
+Remy, a young rat with heightened senses of taste and smell, dreams of becoming a chef like his human idol, the late Auguste Gusteau.
+Conversely, the rest of his colony, including his older brother Émile and their father, Django, the clan leader, only eat for sustenance and are wary of humans.
+The rats live in an elderly woman's attic outside Paris, but when the woman discovers them, Remy becomes separated from the others during their hasty evacuation.
+Encouraged by an imaginary Gusteau, he explores until he finds himself on the roof of Gusteau's namesake restaurant.

-Remy notices the restaurant's new garbage boy, Alfredo Linguini, attempting to fix a soup he ruined, and jumps in to fix Linguini's mistakes.
-Linguini catches Remy in the act, but does not reveal him to Skinner, Gusteau's former sous-chef and the new owner of the restaurant.
-Skinner confronts Linguini for tampering with the soup, but when the soup is accidentally served and proves to be a success, Colette Tatou, the restaurant's only female chef, convinces Skinner to retain Linguini and uphold Gusteau's motto, "Anyone can cook".
-After demanding that Linguini replicate the soup, Skinner spots Remy and orders Linguini to take him outside and kill him.
-Once they're alone, Linguini discovers that Remy can understand him, and he convinces Remy to help him cook.
+Remy sees the restaurant's new garbage boy, Alfredo Linguini, struggling to fix a leek soup he ruined.
+Remy sneaks in and improves the soup; Linguini notices and traps Remy while keeping his presence secret from Skinner, Gusteau's former sous-chef and the restaurant's new owner and head chef.
+Skinner confronts Linguini about the soup, but it is served by accident and unexpectedly becomes a hit.
+Colette Tatou, the restaurant's only female chef, persuades Skinner to keep Linguini and support Gusteau's motto, "Anyone can cook."
+Skinner demands Linguini replicate the soup but spots Remy, ordering Linguini to take him outside and kill him.
+Alone, Linguini realizes Remy understands him and persuades Remy to assist with cooking.

-Remy controls Linguini's movements like a marionette by pulling on his hair while hiding under his toque.
-They recreate the soup, and continue cooking at the restaurant.
-Colette begrudgingly trains Linguini, but steadily comes to appreciate someone heeding her advice.
-Later, Remy finds Émile and reunites with the clan.
-After Remy tells Django that he intends to stay at the restaurant, Django shows him a group of exterminated rats in an attempt to convince him that humans are dangerous, but Remy ignores his warnings and leaves.
+Remy discovers that he can control Linguini's movements like a marionette by pulling on his hair while hiding under his toque.
+They recreate the soup and continue cooking at the restaurant.
+Colette begrudgingly trains Linguini but steadily appreciates him heeding her advice.
+Later, Remy reunites with his clan.
+After Remy tells Django that he intends to stay at the restaurant, Django shows him a group of exterminated rats to convince him that humans are dangerous, but Remy ignores his warnings and leaves.